esenterre/retro-alarm-card/README.md

 | `title` | string | `""` | Optional card title |
 | `days` | list | 7 days | Optional custom list of day abbreviations |

----

-## Ready for GitHub & HACS!

-The repository includes `hacs.json`.
-You can publish this repo to GitHub and add it as a custom repository in HACS.